-Gives a multi-value dictionary object (MultiDict) plus several wrappers add (key, value)
+Gives a multi-value dictionary object (MultiDict) plus several wrappers

 '''

 class webob.multidict.MultiDict(args, kw)

 '''

 An ordered dictionary that can have multiple values for each key.
 Adds the methods getall, getone, mixed and extend and add to the normal dictionary interface.